big-data-and-economics/big-data-class-materials/README.md

 Exercises are quick turnaround assignments that are designed to get you to think about the material we covered in class.
 They will be due by the next class period.

+Exercises will be graded on a 0, 1, 2 scale.
+A 0 means you did not turn in the assignment.
+A 1 means you turned in the assignment, but put in minimal effort.
+A 2 means you turned in the assignment with clear effort.

 I will drop the lowest two exercise grades.
 You will have the opportunity to revise any exercise submission to improve your grade as per the policy outlined below.
 You have until the next class meeting to re-submit.

 #### What you will turn in:

+_Unless otherwise indicated on the problem set, this is what you will turn in._

 - Each problem set will be posted as a GitHub repository, which you will fork, set to private, and then clone to your computer (instructions provided in each problem set)
 - You will then work on the problem set on your computer or a Codespaces server, and push your code to GitHub (push often!) (**Note: You have to push in Codespaces.
 If you delete your Codespace without pushing changes, you will lose your answers.**)